Visit Dublin Ohio is an economic driver for the City of Dublin attracting visitors and events that generate jobs and

 Visit Dublin Ohio was founded as a non-profit corporation in 1988 as the result of the bed tax legislation passed by Dublin City Council.

-The DCVB is a private, non-profit, 501 (c)(6) organization.
-The affairs of the DCVB are managed by its Board, which consists of 13 trustees and 8 ex-officios.
+Visit Dublin Ohio is a private, non-profit, 501 (c)(6) organization.
+The affairs of Visit Dublin Ohio are managed by its Board, which consists of 13 trustees and 8 ex-officios.
 The Trustees represent the following segments -- two from the community; two at-large; two from Dublin City Council; two from Dublin hotels; two from Dublin attractions; and two Dublin corporations.

-The DCVB has a chief executive officer whose position is that of executive director.
-The executive director is in charge of all operations of the Bureau and is responsible to the Board of Trustees from whom direction is taken.
+Visit Dublin Ohio has a chief executive officer whose position is that of the President.
+The President is in charge of all operations of Visit Dublin and is responsible to the Board of Trustees from whom direction is taken.

-The Dublin Convention & Visitors Bureau receives 35 percent of the annual lodging or hotel/motel tax from the City of Dublin.
+Visit Dublin Ohio receives 35 percent of the annual lodging or hotel/motel tax from the City of Dublin.